bendyworks/bwoken/README.md

         --focus                 Specify particular tests to run
         --clobber               Remove any generated file
-        --skip-build            Do not build the iOS binary --verbose               Be verbose
+        --skip-build            Do not build the iOS binary --configuration         The build configruation to use (e.g., --configuration=Release) --sdk-version           The SDK version to use (e.g., --sdk=6.1) --verbose               Be verbose
     -h, --help                  Display this help message.
 </code></pre>